 Surgery removes a tumor or, in the case of reconstruction, repairs the breast.
 For an early stage breast cancer diagnosis, the two main surgical choices are mastectomy or lumpectomy.
 A decision on the type of surgery to select is very personal.

 CAM is the term for medical products and practices that are not part of standard medical care.
-It includes acupuncture, homeopathic medicine, dietary supplements, probiotic therapy, massage and reiki as well as mind-body therapies like relaxation, visualization, yoga, qigong and tai chi.
-CAM can help minimize side effects, relieve pain and boost your immune system.
+This includes acupuncture, homeopathic medicine, dietary supplements, probiotic therapy, massage and reiki.
+And mind-body therapies such as relaxation, visualization, yoga, qigong and tai chi.
+CAM can also help minimize side effects, relieve pain and boost your immune system.

-CAM can be used as a “complementary medicine” along with conventional medicine or be used as an “alternative medicine” in place of conventional medicine.
-“Integrative medicine” is the combination of conventional and evidence-based CAM treatments.
+CAM can be used as a “complementary medicine” - along with conventional medicine.
+Or it can be used as an “alternative medicine” - in place of conventional medicine.
+Finally, “Integrative medicine” is the combination of conventional and evidence-based CAM treatments.

-If you decide to use CAM therapies, you should find a CAM provider who has experience with cancer patients.
-You should also talk to your oncologist, especially if you are considering taking supplements or following a special diet, as these may have interactions with your chemotherapy or other treatments.
+Find a CAM provider who has experience with cancer patients if you decide to use CAM therapies.
+You should also talk to your oncologist.
+Especially if you are considering taking supplements or following a special diet.
+Those may have interactions with your chemotherapy or other treatments.

-Find more information on CAM from the National Cancer Institute or from the National Center for Complementary and Alternative Medicine.
+Find more information on CAM from the National Center for Complementary and Alternative Medicine.
 To find CAM practitioners in your area, visit the Society of Integrative Oncology.